 For four days before he disappeared he lived with an Army unit at their headquarters near his Falls Road home.
 At the time the Army was accused of using a vulnerable person to gather information on the IRA, but the Army said they wanted him to experience military life.

 His remains were found at Waterfoot beach in County Antrim in November 2010.

 Gerard Evans: Last seen hitch-hiking in County Monaghan in March 1979, no-one has ever admitted responsibility for the 24-year-old's death.
 In March 2008, his aunt was given a map claiming to identify the location of his body.
-Human remains believed to be those of Mr Evans were found at a site in County Louth in October 2010.
+Mr Evans' remains were found at a site in County Louth in October 2010.

 Kevin McKee: An IRA member, the Belfast man was alleged to have been a British army agent and member of its Military Reaction Force, an undercover unit.
 He was interrogated and murdered by the IRA in 1972.

-Columba McVeigh: The 17-year-old from Donaghmore, County Tyrone was abducted and murdered by the IRA in 1975 after allegedly confessing to being a British army agent with instructions to infiltrate the IRA.
+Columba McVeigh: The 19-year-old from Donaghmore, County Tyrone was abducted and murdered by the IRA in 1975 after allegedly confessing to being a British army agent with instructions to infiltrate the IRA.

 Extensive searches for his body were carried out in 2003 at a bog in Emyvale, County Monaghan, but nothing was found.
 His mother, Vera, was a tireless campaigner for the return of his remains - she died in 2007.
 Mother of Disappeared victim dies

 A specialist forensic team spent five months in 2013 digging in a bog in County Monaghan for Mr McVeigh's remains, but found nothing.